SPQ19-20/BSPQ20-E1/README.md

 These are the steps that need to be followed in order to succesfully build and run the project on Windows:
 #### 1. Set up the MongoDB server
 1. Open a new CMD window and start the MongoDB server with the *mongod* command
-2. Create an empty database called **bsqp20e1** (you can do it directly from the command line or you can use a visual MongoDB client such as Robo 3T)
+2. Create an empty database called **bsqp20e1** (you can do it directly from the command line or you can use a visual MongoDB client such as Robo 3T or Compass)

 ##### Create the schema
 1. Open a new CMD window, go to the directory where the *pom.xml* file is inside the project and run the following command: